-To Smith, illegal immigration has a bipartisan stench: "For eight years, George W. Bush spouted non sequiturs from a non sequitur mind.
-Under been there, Barack Obama touts same old, encouraging illegal aliens to migrate.
-Mr. President, what part of this sentence don't you grasp?
-In America, no one gets to break the law."
+To Smith, illegal immigration has a bipartisan stench: "For eight years, George W. Bush spouted non sequiturs from a non sequitur mind,” he has written.
+“Under been there, Barack Obama touts done that, encouraging illegal aliens to migrate.
+‘Mr. President, what part of this sentence don't you grasp?
+In America, no one gets to break the law.’"

-Bush 43 "didn't know what he didn't know."
+Bush 43 "didn't know what he didn't know,” Smith mused.
 Nearly a decade after his death, Ronald Reagan had become Olympus.
 "His autobiography was An American Life.
 Reagan was an American Original."
 Mitt Romney remained a puzzlement.
 "One day I think him tall, dark, and handsome.
 Go directly to Mt.
 Rushmore.
 Next, I doubt the middle class will elect someone who said, 'When the economy's bad, buy stocks.'"

-Other Smith columns eschew politics for the personal and cultural: tributes to Pat Nixon, Floyd Patterson, and Kate Smith, Glenn Ford, Ernie Harwell, America's and the Untied Kingdom's "Special Relationship," the magic of the 1950s American car; less magically, Starbucks' pretension, and most sadly, the continuing economic malaise of New York State.
+Other Smith columns eschew politics for the personal and cultural: tributes to Pat Nixon, Floyd Patterson, and Kate Smith, Glenn Ford, Ernie Harwell, America's and the United Kingdom's "Special Relationship," the magic of the 1950s American car; less magically, Starbucks' pretension, and most sadly, the continuing economic malaise of New York State.

-A series of 2012 columns blasted Penn State University and the media for smearing legendary football coach Joe Paterno, saying "the French Revolution had a fairer jury.
+A series of 2012 columns blasted the media and Penn State University for smearing legendary football coach Joe Paterno in the wake of aide Jerry Sandusky’s scandal, saying "the French Revolution had a fairer jury than JoePa.
 Famously unhip, Paterno was old-school and old-world from an Italian Catholic family.
-To ESPN, that made Joe declasse.
+To ESPN Television, that made Joe declasse.
 Fairer people looked at the nobility of his life."